Jakubisek/C-SSG/README.md

     ./cssg *669107*7*55*4359*541*27*46*3205*491*4404006007*590308
     ```

-    Optionally you can also limit the maximum number of solution that should be displayed (if the puzzle has multiple solutions): <br>
+    Optionally, you can also limit the maximum number of solution that should be displayed (if the puzzle has multiple solutions): <br>

     ```bash
    ./cssg 5 *669107*7*55*4359*541*27*46*3205*491*4404006007*590308